-Lemon rice – Simple recipe to make, tangy and delicious to eat.
+Lemon rice is a traditional, South Indian dish that is simple to make, tangy and delicious to eat.
 Yet, here are some health reasons to improve this dish.

 2. We often pair lemon rice with potato curry and chips which gives even more of a carb rush.

 Try this upgraded low carb | keto | paleo version of lemon rice instead for a healthier option.

 Upgrade my lemon rice

 Any south Indian mom will tell you a good lemon rice needs a generous helping of oil, peanuts, cashews.
 If you skimp on those, then it will be a clumpy, soggy mess.